Humanist Party (Portugal)

-The Humanist Party (Partido Humanista, [pɐɾˈtiðu umɐˈniʃtɐ]; the acronym PH was used in voting ballots but rarely read) is a minor centre-left former political party in Portugal.
+The Humanist Party (Partido Humanista, [pɐɾˈtiðu umɐˈniʃtɐ]; the acronym PH was used in voting ballots) was a minor centre-left former political party in Portugal.
 The party was established in March 1999.
 It never elected representatives to the Assembly of the Republic, the Portuguese legislature.

 The party, now only a political and civic movement after dissolving itself as a party in September 2015, is member of the Humanist International.